impresdev/datecycles/README.md

+# DateCycles

-# DateCycles\n\nA Python package for managing date cycles.
+A Python package for managing date cycles.